-- Leadership Pioneer Valley has held a second successful year of Leadership 2.0, a series of more advanced seminars for LPV alumni and others. - The Leadership Institute for Political and Public Impact (LIPPI) run by the Women's Fund graduated 27 women in 2016, while the Springfield Leadership Institute graduated 32 people and Leadership Holyoke graduated 34. - The Healing Racism Institute of Pioneer Valley, which grew out of a City2City Pioneer Valley visit to Grand Rapids, Michigan, has been offering 2-day Healing Racism sessions for the past three years, in which more than 500 key community stakeholders in over 170 organizations have participated.
-The program is also training additional local facilitators to assist in future sessions.
+- Leadership Pioneer Valley has held a second successful year of Leadership 2.0, a series of more advanced seminars for LPV alumni and others. - The Leadership Institute for Political and Public Impact (LIPPI) run by the Women's Fund graduated 27 women in 2016, while the Springfield Leadership Institute graduated 32 people and Leadership Holyoke graduated 34.

-- Make-It Springfield began as a temporary, pop-up "makerspace" on Worthington street, but has been so successful that it continues to offer classes, workshops, art exhibits, lectures, and other events, mostly free of charge.
+- Make-It Springfield began as a temporary, pop-up "makerspace" on Worthington Street, but has been so successful that it continues to offer classes, workshops, art exhibits, lectures, and other events, mostly free of charge.
 The project is part of the MassDevelopment Transformative Development Initiative in the Innovation District of downtown Springfield. - PVPC evaluated and revised the accountability measures and dashboard metrics for the Plan for Progress in light of the new goals and strategies established in 2015.

-New venues such as Gateway City Arts in Holyoke and Make-It Springfield, the revitalized Bing Arts Center in Springfield, and the newly

-established Northampton Community Arts

-Trust are increasing broad access to art and
+New venues such as Gateway City Arts in Holyoke and Make-It Springfield, the revitalized Bing Arts Center in Springfield, and the newly established Northampton Community Arts Trust are increasing broad access to art and creative ventures.

-creative ventures.